-SAMIR joined Watsi on January 5th, 2021.
-Eleven months ago, SAMIR joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-SAMIR's most recent donation supported Sakada, a young doctor and newlywed from Cambodia, to fund surgery to heal his perforated ear drum so he can hear clearly.
+Samir joined Watsi on January 5th, 2021.
+One year ago, Samir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samir's most recent donation supported Mao, a 22-year-old welder from Cambodia, to fund surgery to help him hear and communicate.